vvolfster/shrimpVueComponents/src/vuePlugins/firebaseAuthentication/docs.md

 Vue.use(firebaseAuthentication, configObj);
 ```

+### Effect on Vue
+After the plugin is installed, Vue will have the following properties & methods.
+ - **fbApps** - The firebase Apps that the auth uses (app & auth).
+ - **fbAuthenticationMethods** - Object containing the following methods:
+	 - startLoginFlow() - Starts the login flow
+	 - signOut() - Signs the user out.
+- **fbAuthenticationUser** - Object containing the following properties:
+	- authId - Id of the authUser
+	- authUser - The authUser object
+	- dbUser - Object containing respective db records of the user (app and auth).
+If no remoteLinking is done, these will be identical.
+		- app - The db user record in the app firebase.
+		- auth - The db user record in the auth firebase.
+ - **fbAuthenticationEventName** - This is just the event name that will be emitted on auth change.
+It will be available after the plugin has been installed.
+This is created so HTML document listeners can react to auth changes easily.
+This is also emitted on the event ***fbAuthenticationInstalled***

 ### Effect on Components (Mixin)
 Every component will have these in its **data:**

  - **authUserId** - Id of the authUser
  - **authUser** - The authUser object

+Every component will have these in its **methods:**
+ - **startLoginFlow()** - Will bring up the login flow.
+ - **signOut()** - Signs out the user.

 If the component has **requiresAuth** as a truthy value in its **data** or **properties**, the component will be hidden until there is an authenticated user (and you will see a login button by default instead).